Last updated on April 10th, 2026 at 10:30 pm

 3. Dog playpens

 You can even find portable camping dog fences, which look like dog playpens.
-But if you camp or travel a lot this could be a great option.
-While a dog playpen works well for small dogs, it can work for larger dogs too.
+But if you camp or travel a lot, this could be a great option.
+While a dog playpen works well for small dogs, it can work for larger dogs, too.
 In fact, I’ve seen large dogs do very well in these playpens with supervision.
 Again, it will depend on your dog.
-However, remember with any fencing option supervision is key.
+However, remember that with any fencing option, supervision is key.

 4. Rent a dog fence